Thursday, November 4, 2010

 19. What services does the architect provide during construction?

-We provide Construction Administration which includes the following services by us during the construction phase of the Project:
+We provide Construction Administration, which includes the following services during the construction phase of the Project:

 A. Site visits on an average of one (1) site visit per week to document the project progress.